Kozea/Pynuts/doc/Advanced tutorial.rst

 --------

-This part will discribe how to make documents, make version and generate beautiful PDF report with Pynuts.
+This part will describe how to make documents, make version and generate beautiful PDF report with Pynuts.

 Step 1: Creating Our Document Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We start by creating our ``document.py`` which will contain our Pynuts document class.
+Start by creating the file ``document.py`` which will contain the Pynuts document class.

 ::